saltstack/salt/doc/topics/transports/ssl.rst

     # Versions below 2016.11.4:
     ssl: {}

-A Minion can be configured to present a client certificat to the master like this:
+A Minion can be configured to present a client certificate to the master like this:

 .. code-block:: yaml